 Section II.
 Status of Government Respect for Religious Freedom

 The constitution lists freedom of conscience and religion among the enumerated rights and freedoms guaranteed to citizens.
 The constitution prohibits discrimination based on religion.
 It prohibits the state from engaging in religious activity and religious institutions from pursuing political activities.
 The constitution specifies that the relationship between the state and religious institutions shall be regulated by law.
 The constitution states that in exercising their rights, persons “shall not infringe on the national security, rights, and freedoms of others or violate public order.”
 It further provides that the state shall respect all religions, and religions shall honor the state.
-The Law on the Relationship between the State and Religious Institutions says that the state shall respect “the dominant position of Buddhism” in the country “in order to respect and uphold the traditions of the unity and civilization of the people.”
-It furthers states, “This shall not prevent citizens from following other religions.”
+The law provides that the state shall respect “the dominant position of Buddhism” in the country “in order to respect and uphold the traditions of the unity and civilization of the people.”
+It further states, “This shall not prevent citizens from following other religions.”

-Under the criminal code, it is an offense to have used or threatened the use of force to hinder the activities or rituals of religious organizations, with penalties including a fine ranging from 450,000 to 2.7 million tugriks ($160-$950), a community service obligation of 240-720 hours, and/or a travel ban ranging from one to six months.
-If a religious organization or religious representative, such as a priest, minister, imam, monk, or shaman, is found to have engaged in proselytization through force, pressure, or deception, or to have spread “cruel” religious ideology, penalties may include a fine of 450,000 to 5.4 million tugriks ($160-$1,900), a travel ban of six to 12 months, and/or six to 12 months’ imprisonment.
-The law does not define what constitutes “cruel” religious ideology.
+Under the criminal code, it is an offense to use or threaten to use force to hinder the activities or rituals of religious organizations, with penalties that include a fine ranging from 450,000 to 2.7 million tugriks ($130-$780), a community service obligation of 240-720 hours, and a travel ban ranging from one to six months.
+If a religious organization or religious representative, such as a priest, minister, imam, monk, or shaman, is found to have engaged in proselytization through force, pressure, or deception, or to have spread “cruel” religious ideology, penalties may include a fine of 450,000 to 5.4 million tugriks ($130-$1,600), a travel ban of six to 12 months, and six to 12 months’ imprisonment.
+The law does not define what constitutes a “cruel” religious ideology.

 A religious group must provide the following documentation to the relevant local provincial or municipal representative assembly when applying for registration: a letter requesting registration, a letter from the lower-level local authority granting approval to conduct religious services, a brief description of the group, the group’s charter, documentation on the group’s founding, a list of leaders, financial information, a declaration of assets (including any real estate owned), a lease or rental agreement (if applicable), brief biographic information on individuals wishing to conduct religious services, and the expected number of worshippers.
 A religious group must provide the General Authority its approved registration application to receive a certificate for operation.